Onlymiind/transpiler/README.md

 ## About

 This is a work-in-progress implementation of custom compiled general-purpose language.
-For up-to-date examples check files in ```tests/functional/data``` directory (files with ```_fail``` postfix are examples of invalid programs, files with ```_expected``` postfix contain expected C output).
-Supported syntax is described in ```design_doc.md``` file.
+For up-to-date examples check files in `tests/generator_test_data` directory (files with `_fail` postfix are examples of invalid programs, files with `_expected` postfix contain expected C output), as well as `tests/vm_tests` file.
+Supported syntax is described in `design_doc.md` file.

 ## Current Status

-The compiler in it's current state implements a significant part of basic programming laguage features, although the language remains quite simplistic (for now).
-The compiler also takes a number of shortcuts by transpiling source code into C instead of machine language (e.g. there is no optimization pass whatsoever).
+The compiler in it's current state implements most of basic programming laguage features, although the language remains quite simplistic (for now).

 Currently inmplemented:
 - Basic static strict type system